zhuzhile08/Entity-Tree-Component-System/README.md

 ### Features and design choices

 - All exposed entities (`etcs::Entity`) are in reality entity "views", and the real entity data is packed in an dense array
+- Worlds can always be created are stored in an hidden global world manager and can be accessed through the handle `etcs::World`
+- A default world is created during `etcs::init()` and all worlds are destroyed when `etcs::quit()` is called
-- Entities support hierarcies and lookups by default
+- Entities support parent-child hierarcies and lookups by default
 - Cache-friendly component storage due to the archetype implementation
 - Simple-to-understand and small codebase
-- One global `etcs::World` which may be created using `etcs::init()` and destroyed using `etcs::quit()` for basic usage, more can be created when required

-ETCS is still quite basic right now, so it doesn't support more advanced features like tags, thread safety and advanced queries.
+ETCS is still quite basic right now, so it doesn't fully support more advanced features like tags, thread safety and advanced queries.

 ### Example